python-poetry/poetry/docs/building-extension-modules.md

     maturin("build", "-r", *cargo_args)

     # We won't use the wheel built by maturin directly since
-    # we want Poetry to build it but, we need to retrieve the
+    # we want Poetry to build it, but we need to retrieve the
     # compiled extensions from the maturin wheel.
     wheel = next(iter(wheels_dir.glob("*.whl")))
     with zipfile.ZipFile(wheel.as_posix()) as whl: